HPRNet: Hierarchical Point Regression for Whole-Body Human Pose Estimation: Introduction

 There are two main approaches for human pose and whole-body pose estimation; \textit{bottom-up}~\cite{paf, ning2017knowledge, ae, newell2016stacked, multiposenet, papandreou2018personlab, bulat2016human, pishchulin2016deepcut, sn, insafutdinov2017arttrack, insafutdinov2016deepercut, iqbal2017posetrack, jin2019multi, jin2017towards} and \textit{top-down}~\cite{chen2018cascaded, papandreou2017towards, mask, fang2017rmpe, hrnetv2, simple}.
-Bottom-up methods directly detect human body keypoints and then group them to obtain final poses for each person in a given image.
-On the other hand, as in ZoomNet, top-down methods first detect and extract people, then apply pose estimation for each one separately.
-The grouping post-processing stage of bottom-up methods is more efficient than repeating pose estimation for each person instance.
+Bottom-up methods directly detect human body keypoints and later group them to obtain final poses for each person in a given image.
+On the other hand, top-down methods (e.g. ZoomNet) first detect and extract person instances, then apply pose estimation on each instance separately.
+The grouping stage of bottom-up methods is more efficient than repeating pose estimation for each person instance.
 As a result, top-down methods slow down with the increasing number of people (Figure~\ref{fig:run_time}).
 However, compared to bottom-up methods, better accuracies are obtained by top-down approaches.